mmistakes/made-mistakes-jekyll/README.md

 npm install
 ```

-From the site's root, use `grunt` to rebuild the CSS, concatenate JavaScript files, and optimize .jpg, .png, and .svg files in the `images/` folder.
-For local development `grunt watch` used in combination with `jekyll build --watch` will watch for updates to LESS and JS files that Grunt will then automatically re-build which will in turn cause Jekyll to autogenerate a new `_site` folder for testing.
+From the site's root, use `grunt` to rebuild the CSS, concatenate JavaScript files, and optimize .jpg, .png, and .svg found in the `images` folder.

+For local development `grunt watch` used in combination with `jekyll build --watch` will look for updates to .less and .js files that Grunt will then automatically re-build which will in turn cause Jekyll to auto generate a new `_site` folder for testing.
----

-## Deployment

-Nothing fancy here.

-1. Enable correct `{{ site.url }}` in `_config.yml` (ie: http://mademistakes.com)
-2. Run Grunt build script `$ grunt`
-3. Run Jekyll `$ jekyll build`
-4. Minify HTML `$ rake minify`
-5. FTP the contents of the `_site` folder to your webserver

 ---